Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/README.md

 ---

-### 🌐 Task 3: End-to-End ML Project with Deployment
+### 🌐 Task 3: End-to-End Data Science Project with Deployment

 * **Objective**: Develop an ML model from scratch, perform EDA, train and test, and finally deploy using Streamlit.
 * **Workflow**: